 Elephant Ear Sponges

 Elephant ear sponges are flat, rather triangularly-shaped natural sponges that have a fine texture and are absorbent.
 They are very useful during throwing to add and control the application of water during each throw.
-Due to their durability and fine structure, they are also useful in removing all dust from bisqueware just prior to glazing.
+Due to their durability and fine structure, they are also helpful in removing all dust from bisqueware just before glazing.

 06 of 06